ravendb/docs/Documentation/6.1/Raven.Documentation.Pages/client-api/operations/maintenance/connection-strings/add-connection-string.dotnet.markdown

 {PANEL: Add a Kafka connection string }

 The Kafkah connection string is used by RavenDB's [Kafka Queue ETL Task](../../../../server/ongoing-tasks/etl/queue-etl/kafka).
-Learn to add a Kafka connection string in section [Add a Kafka connection string]( ../../../../server/ongoing-tasks/etl/queue-etl/kafka#add-a-kafka-connection-string).
+Learn how to add a Kafka connection string in section [Add a Kafka connection string]( ../../../../server/ongoing-tasks/etl/queue-etl/kafka#add-a-kafka-connection-string).

 {PANEL/}

 {PANEL: Add a RabbitMQ connection string }

 The RabbitMQ connection string is used by RavenDB's [RabbitMQ Queue ETL Task](../../../../server/ongoing-tasks/etl/queue-etl/rabbit-mq).
-Learn to add a RabbitMQ connection string in section [Add a RabbitMQ connection string]( ../../../../server/ongoing-tasks/etl/queue-etl/rabbit-mq#add-a-rabbitmq-connection-string).
+Learn how to add a RabbitMQ connection string in section [Add a RabbitMQ connection string]( ../../../../server/ongoing-tasks/etl/queue-etl/rabbit-mq#add-a-rabbitmq-connection-string).

 {PANEL/}